isaacnmm/pestpolicy-hugo2XX/content/posts/best-wasp-fogger/index.md

 - Further, you should match the fogger with a recommended area of use, check the environmental effects, human & pets safety, as well as the mode of killing indicated by the manufacturer.
 - Having an area covered by a given wasp fogger in mind is critical as it reduces the chances of chemical overflow, which may affect unplanned areas.
 - Indeed, it's advisable to always check on the labels for further information and see to it if there is any certification needed before use.
-Since most of these foggers may trigger fire, precautions should be put into place before use.� It's recommended that you contact a professional exterminator if you are new to wasp fogger.
+Since most of these foggers may trigger fire, precautions should be put into place before use.
+It's recommended that you contact a professional exterminator if you are new to wasp fogger.
 Importantly, go for a budget-friendly wasp fogger without compromising net quality.